logos-co/roadmap/content/roadmap/consensus/candidates/claro.md

 ---
-title: "Glacier: Consensus Candidate"
+title: "Claro: Consensus Candidate"
 tags:
   - "consensus"
   - "candidate"
+  - "claro"
 ---

-**Glacier** is a consensus candidate for the Logos network that aims to be an improvement to the Avalanche family of consensus protocols.
+**Claro** (formerly Glacier) is a consensus candidate for the Logos network that aims to be an improvement to the Avalanche family of consensus protocols.

 ### Implementations